What is CAR T-cell Therapy?

 • B-cell acute lymphoblastic leukemia (ALL)

-• large B-cell lymphoma (LBCL)
+• large B-cell lymphomas

-Your treatment center may offer you an opportunity to participate in a clinical trial testing a new type of CAR T-cell therapy.
-Research is underway to determine if patients with other types of cancer can also benefit from CAR T-cell therapy.
+In addition to FDA-approved CAR T-cell therapies, your treatment center may offer you the opportunity to participate in a clinical trial testing a new type.of CAR T-cell therapy.

 Watch this video about CAR T-cell therapy for patients with multiple myeloma.
 Click here to read the transcript and download the slides.